thecyberworld/start-opensource/README.md

 **10.** Create a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)!

-**11.** **Congratulations!** You've made your first contribution to [**git-github-practice**](https://github.com/thecyberworld/git-github-practice/graphs/contributors)! 🙌🏼
+**11.** **Congratulations!** You've made your first contribution to [**start-opensource**](https://github.com/thecyberworld/start-opensource/graphs/contributors)! 🙌🏼

-**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the git-github-practice project forward.
+**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the start-opensource project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase._**

 ---